timofeysie/conchifolia/README.md

 Planned features include:

-* settings page
+1. settings page
-* language change option
+1. done: language change option
-* bookmark the last viewed item
+1. bookmark the last viewed item
-* let the user build a short description
+1. let the user build a short description
-* swipe right to see short description
+1. swipe right to see short description
-* swipe up/down on the short description to send the item to the top/bottom of the list
+1. swipe up/down on the short description to send the item to the top/bottom of the list
-* swipe right to remove it from the list
+1. swipe right to remove it from the list
-* save named list changes in local storage
-* metrics for the list (number of removed items out of total items)
+1. metrics for the list (number of removed items out of total items)
-* detail page metrics (number of preambles, expand/contract preambles, footnotes)
+1. detail page metrics (number of preambles, expand/contract preambles, footnotes)
-* create a new category
+1. create a new category
-* component style library shared by all the app
+1. component style library shared by all the app
-* capture link title and create an 'also known as' section from other sources.
+1. capture link title and create an 'also known as' section from other sources.
-* allow user to clear the local storage
+1. done: allow user to clear the local storage
+1. Track how many times item desc and details have been used.
+1. Export xAPI actions

 ## Fixing the unit tests